Roger Walkowiak

+Early life

+Walkowiak grew up in Montluçon in central France.
+His father emigrated to France from Lublin in Poland.
+He began racing after World War II as he was unable to find a job as a metalworker.

 The 1956 Tour de France

 From 1930 the Tour de France had been contested by national and regional teams.
 Roger Walkowiak was recruited for the French regional Nord-Est-Centre team, representing the North-east and Centre of France, despite coming from Montluçon in the South-West.
 He was the only rider available at late notice to replace an original team member, Gilbert Bauvin, who had been promoted to France's main team.

 Walkowiak escaped on the 7th stage from Lorient to Angers in a group of 31 riders that won that day by over 18 minutes.
 The advantage was enough to give him the yellow jersey of the overall race lead.
 At this stage the race's stars did not consider this 'insignificant' rider to be a risk.

 Walkowiak lost the jersey to Gerrit Voorting at the end of stage 10 which took some of the pressure off his shoulders.
 In the Pyrenees Belgium's Jan Adriaensens took the lead.
 At Aix-en-Provence (stage 15) Dutchman Wout Wagtmans took the jersey, but Walkowiak was still well placed.

-On the Alpine stage 18 (Torino–Grenoble), the climbing specialist Charly Gaul (Luxembourg), who had lost a lot of time in the flat stages, attacked to try and win the King of the Mountains competition (which he eventually did, beating Federico Bahamontes).
+On the Alpine stage 18 (Turin–Grenoble), the climbing specialist Charly Gaul (Luxembourg), who had lost a lot of time in the flat stages, attacked to try and win the King of the Mountains competition (which he eventually did, beating Federico Bahamontes).
 Gaul's attack split the field; Wagtmans lost 16 minutes and Walkowiak took back the yellow jersey after losing only 8 minutes to Gaul on the day.

 For the last four stages, Walkowiak defended his lead, reaching the finish at the Parc des Princes on 28 July just over a minute ahead of Gilbert Bauvin.
 The race was won in a then record speed of 36.268 km/h.